simonhasan/4cscc-lab-manual/_sources/lessons-micropython/leds/leds-03-leds.md

 In an LED, the anode and cathode are the two terminals through which electricity flows to make the LED emit light.

-The anode is the positive terminal, connected to the longer leg of the LED (usually indicated by a notch on the LED casing).
+The anode is the **positive terminal**, connected to the longer leg of the LED (usually indicated by a notch on the LED casing).

-The cathode is the negative terminal, connected to the shorter leg (usually indicated by a flat edge on the LED casing).
+The cathode is the **negative terminal**, connected to the shorter leg (usually indicated by a flat edge on the LED casing).

 ## Checkpoint: Anode or Cathode